Review by Kim Huggens

 I believe that many people would feel extremely comfortable using this deck or getting a reading from it.
 I plan on keeping my fortunate find and using it daily for many years to come!

-See card images from the Medicine Woman Tarot
+See sample card images from the Medicine Woman Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images